saishyam43-oss/b2b-uplift-modeling-account-policy/README.md

 2.  **The Admin Multiplier:** B2B retention is hierarchical, not democratic.
 Accounts with >2 Admins had a **3x sensitivity** to negative interventions.
 Aggregating user scores to the account level reversed the decision for **~15% of accounts**.
 3.  **The "Momentum" Signal:** Users showing a **deceleration** in activity (dropping 10-20% WoW) were **2x more persuadable** than stable high-activity users.
 The model identified "at-risk" engagement as a key opportunity signal.
 4.  **The ROI Cliff:** **15%** of positive-lift accounts were actually **ROI Negative** because the expected incremental revenue (~$5) didn't cover the intervention cost ($7).
 Pure lift optimization would have bled budget here.
-5.  **Pareto Efficiency:** The cumulative value curve flattens significantly after the top 40%.
-We can capture **80% of the total value** with only **40% of the budget**.
-Targeting beyond this point yields diminishing returns.
+5.  **Pareto Efficiency:** We can capture 80% of value by targeting ~61% of accounts, after which returns diminish sharply.
 6.  **The "Neutrality Gap":** Raw data showed the Treated group performed *worse* than Control (-0.04 lift) due to historical selection bias (targeting annoyed users).
 Using a **Calibrated T-Learner** was the only way to correct this confounding and reveal true lift.
 7.  **Guardrails > Thresholds:** Probabilistic models make mistakes.
 Explicit business rules (e.g., "No Toxic Admins") proved more reliable than probability thresholds alone, reducing the false positive rate on "Sleeping Dogs" from **12%** (raw model) to **0%** (policy).